dymodi/dymodi.github.io/Research/Writing/Prepared-Paragraphs.md

+### Original for Future Paper

+One of the major differences of our work compared with DARP related research is that large scale real world experiments are conducted and some practical problems are observed and solved.

 ### Time Dependent Network

 [1] We first transform the "duty-cycle-aware broadcast problem" into a shortest path problem in a time-coverage graph.
 Assume that the network topology and the active/dormant patterns are known, this graph problem is solvable through a centralized dynamic programming algorithm.